 Echo Lake from Artists Bluff – Franconia Notch, New Hampshire

-Echo Lake, Franconia Notch State Park – Many photographers who visit the White Mountains of New Hampshire are interested in roadside attractions that can be easily reached.
+Echo Lake, Franconia Notch – Many photographers who visit the New Hampshire White Mountains are interested in roadside attractions that can be easily reached.
 So today I am going to share a great location, Echo Lake, in the northern section of Franconia Notch State Park.

 From a history point of view, Franconia Notch is amazing.
 One of the more interesting events that took place in Franconia Notch was on Echo Lake.
 According to the book “A History of Cannon Mountain: Trails, Tales and Ski Legends” By Meghan McCarthy McPhaulan an event called the “Road-E-O” car race was held on Echo Lake when it was frozen during the 1950s to raise funds for the Franconia Ski Club (FSC).
 The FSC was founded in 1933, and they are one of the reasons why Cannon Mountain is what it is today.